julienetie/maya/README.md

 #### @extend or duplicate members
 Members can @extend or be manually duplicated depending on how agile the development of the member is expected to be.
-Duplication is applicable because members are expeced to contain small amounts of CSS.
+Duplication is applicable because members are expected to contain small amounts of CSS.

 #### Do not use "common sub-classes" with members